 It’s best to admire this building from afar as you can see how remarkable the design of this iconic building of Australia.
 Set in a waterscape facing Sydney Harbour, your trip to Sydney will be incomplete without a visit to this stunning architectural monument.

 Opening Hours: 9am – 5pm but can be admired anytime

-Best spot to take pictures: From the deck of Sydney Harbour Ferry, Mrs. Macquarie’s Point, and to get a bird’s eye view, climb Sydney Harbour Bridge Pylon.
+Best spot to take pictures: From the deck of Sydney Harbour Ferry, Mrs Macquarie’s Point, and to get a bird’s eye view, climb Sydney Harbour Bridge Pylon.

 Known as the ‘Coathanger’ by the locals because of its unique design, Harbour Bridge is the world’s largest steel arch bridge.
 It stands 134 metres above the harbour.
-The bridge was finally finished in 1924 by more than 1,400 men labor.
+The bridge was finally finished in 1924 by more than 1,400 men labour.

 If you’re up for some challenge, you might want to climb through catwalks and stairs of the Harbour Bridge before you finally can witness breathtaking view of Sydney.
 BridgeClimb offers fantastic packages where you can choose when to climb; either during the day, twilight or night with a group of twelve.
 Rest assured you won’t regret it!

 Best spot to take pictures: from the Observatory Hill The Rocks, Wendy’s Secret Garden North Sydney and Quibaree Park Lavender Bay.